Skip to main content

 try {

-const { type, data } = req.body;
+const { event, timestamp, organizationId, payload } = req.body;

 console.log('Received KYC webhook:', {

-validationId: data.validationId,
+validationId: payload.validationId,

-status: data.status
+status: payload.status

 });